riz1-dcanalitica/automation-6500/README.md

 - Browse to the repository on GitHub.com and reload the page to confirm the files have been properly pushed.

-Once the files are hosted on GitHub.com, you're ready to start making changes locally and pushing them to the remote repo.
+Once the files are hosted on GitHub.com, you're ready to start making changes locally and pushing them to the remote repository.